myConsciousness/atproto.dart/packages/bluesky_cli/README.md

-  mutes                Show the muted users. notification-count   Show the count of notification of authenticated user. notifications        Show the notifications of authenticated user. popular              Show the popular content. post                 Post to Bluesky Social. profile              Show the profile of specific user. profiles             Show the profiles of specific users.
+  mutes                Show the muted users. notification-count   Show the count of notification of authenticated user. notifications        Show the notifications of authenticated user. popular              Show the popular contents. post                 Post to Bluesky Social. profile              Show the profile of specific user. profiles             Show the profiles of specific users.